jatanjay/CorpusGenius/README.md

 Hey! :wave:

-Glad you asked, While trying to do a corpus based analysis on Bob Dylan, I quickly noticed that there wasn't a single, updated file containing all the lyrics.
+Glad you asked, while performing a corpus based analysis on artist Bob Dylan, I quickly noticed that there wasn't a single, updated file containing all the lyrics.
-In comes CorpusGenius,a robust solution to generate a Corpus containing (along with other meta files, below)  lyrics by user-specified artist, scrapped from Genius.com using genius's API and John W. Miller's *lyricsgenius* wrapper.
+In comes CorpusGenius, a robust solution to generate a Corpus containing (along with other meta files, below)  lyrics by user-specified artist, scrapped from Genius.com using genius's API and John W. Miller's *lyricsgenius* wrapper.

 Since, rather than skipping directly to lyrics for a song, it follows a waterfall model by going from :

 All Albums --> All songs by albums + unreleased/EPs/Misc songs --> Lyrics by each song --> Final corpus.

 Thus, by using this python script you'll be able to download: